sdybut/Programming-Assignment-2/README.md

   **Conclusion**

-To conclude, I created a NumPy program that generates a random 5x5 array and normalizes it using the formula (X - mean) / std.
+To conclude, this NumPy program generates a random 5x5 array and normalizes it using the formula (X - mean) / std.
 The mean was obtained using .mean() and the standard deviation using .std().
-Finally, the normalized array was saved into a .npy file using np.save().
+Finally, the normalized array was saved into a _.npy_ file using np.save().
 This technique is useful in data preprocessing, ensuring values are scaled consistently.

 ## 2. Divisible by 3 Problem